It happened a few weeks into high school.

 I laughed it off.
 Like it didn’t matter.
 After all, as a girl I wasn’t expected to be stronger than a boy.
 (Only I was.
 I was!)
 I managed to keep smiling, high fived him and walked away.

-“A key process whereby girls [and women] learn to think and treat their bodies as objects of other’s desires”, Eileen L. Zubriggen describes it.
+“A key process whereby girls [and women] learn to think and treat their bodies as objects of other’s desires”, professor Eileen L. Zubriggen describes it.

 It also messes big time with our creativity.

 Being creative is about all the things I just mentioned: Daring to lose control, to be present and forget about yourself, to risk looking silly, to disregard the opinions of other’s and trust your own vision.
 To embody and express all of you, not just the pretty parts.

 So what I gave up that day was a lot more than an arm wrestling match.
 I gave up my power.
 I made myself smaller in order to fit into a role that gave me no real advantages whatsoever.

 Being admired and desired by men is sold as the number one advantage for women in our culture.
 But it’s a promise that never delivers.
 The objectification of women and the resulting self-objectification leads only to disadvantages – self-loathing and loss of power, voice and agency being the worst.